 3.memoQ will create a local copy of the online project, and open it in Project home.
 The memoQ online project window remains open.

 Project managers receive all documents: When a translator checks out an online project, they will get the documents they need to work on - and not the others.
 On the other hand, project managers always receive all documents for all target languages.

 ▪If the project was checked out earlier, you can open the existing local copy: On the Online project ribbon, click Open local copy. memoQ will open the existing local copy, and synchronize it with the memoQ server.
 The earlier local copy will be updated with the current contents on the online copy from the server.
 The memoQ online project window will close.

 ▪If the project was checked out earlier, and the existing local copy is open: To return to the local copy, switch to the memoQ main window.
 (Use Alt+Tab, or click the memoQ icon on the Windows taskbar, and then choose the window you need.)

 See detailed descriptions of each pane

 Autopiloted projects show less: When a project is on autopilot, only the Overview, Translations, Finances, People, History, and Reports panes are available.
 A project is put on autopilot after it is created from a template.
 Resources and settings that usually come from the template are hidden.
-To turn off the autopilot - because you want to add another translation memory, for example: On the Online Project ribbon, click Turn Off Autopilot.
-You can turn off the autopilot, but keep the the automated actions running at the same time.
-Normally, you need to clear the Turn off automated actions as well check box, unless there is a problem with the automated actions themselves.
+To turn on the autopilot - because you want to add another translation memory, for example: On the Online Project ribbon, click Turn Off Autopilot. memoQ will ask if you want to turn off the automated actions, too.
+To this question, always click No, unless there is a problem with the automated actions themselves.